pipclark/Controlling-Stepper-Motors-with-Arduino-NEMA-/README.md

 There are a few places in the code where you will need to set things specific to your setup (the pins, driver and thread settings, and the file directory for storing positions between uses if you want this).
 Elaborating on that last point, line 76, set a path to a folder you created called XYZ log.
 This will save the current XYZ positions (in a text file) if you close the GUI and load the most recent when you open the GUI.

+I usually ran the script from a batch file on the desktop so that noone would accidentally edit the code (.bat file example included too).
+For this to work for you change the first "" contents to your python path and the second to the script path.

 I'll upload some photos of the setup and a wiring diagram.
 I hope this is useful for someone else that is sick of trying to get labview to do what they want.
 Happy stepping!